Pam Moughler, Clerk

 Yes, you can use the drop boxes!

-The drop boxes may be used for absentee (mail) applications and ballots.
-It is secure, locked and the stuff won’t get lost in the mail.
+The drop boxes may be used for mail ballots.
+It is secure, locked and the it won’t get lost in the mail.
 So, yes, please use!
 A drive through box is located in the parking lot near the building, another on the wall near the front entrance, and one is placed inside the lobby during office hours.
 Photos here.

-By law mailed absentee ballots are NOT able to be forwarded by the post office.
-If you are out of town and need your ballot mailed to address other than your residence, please include the temporary address on your application.
+By law the post office cannot mail ballots to a forwarded address.
+If you are out of town and need your ballot mailed to address other than your residence, please complete and submit the Temporary Address Request form.

 In an OPEN PRIMARY voters receive a ballot with a column listing each party’s candidates.
 Voters then decide which party they wish to participate in by voting only in the column of their party.
 Voting for candidates in more than one party will void the entire partisan ballot.